bgonzalezMustang/automation/cadFileManagement/README.txt

     -To add a new builder to the Move to Finished script -Navigate to the json called builderInfo.json on the public user of the server at "S:Public/CAD CODE REFERENCE/builderInfo.json"
-        -You can edit this file in any text editor -Modify the builderPaths dictionary in the json to include new builder and folder names -Follow the naming convention in the other builders in the json file -Save the file to update changes
+        -You can edit this file in any text editor -Modify the builderPaths dictionary in the json to include new builder and folder names for "FFC"(Finished from cad) and "DWG" (server folder)
+        -Follow the naming convention in the other builders in the json file -Save the file to update changes
         -Restart the script to have changes take effect